COMMUNIQUE october 2018

 In his works The New Real, Lans King introduces the “reality (art) star”

-One group of works show excerpts from “reality tv” style videos featuring the prodigious Parisian artist Anaïs de Contades.
-Lans records the rising art star as she goes about her daily life.
-A second type can be described as a kind of “making-of” sequence for the painting itself in which we see the artist making the work.
+The paintings are combined with a variety of videos: The first type are “reality tv” style videos, excerpts from recordings of his daily life as an artist.
+Some of these videos feature his collaborations with the prodigious artist Anaïs de Lys.
+A second type can be described as a kind of “making-of” sequence for the painting itself in which we see the artist actually making the work.
 In others, he detours the advertising format to create a 30 second spot for the painting.
 Finally, some videos are just TV noise, test patterns, or “technical difficulties” place holders.
 By juxtaposing his paintings with videos, the artist is challenging our point of focus between the two.

 The reality TV style videos are particularly relevant at the moment.
 This type of content is now easily and widely distributed to all type of screens.
 Reality TV has become an influential force in contemporary culture to the point producing of “iconic” figures.
 It has affected everything from fashion to sexuality to our politics.
 As stated by Lans King, “All of this content is amplified by the backlit screens which renders a kind of “glossy” reality distortion that we call the hyperreal.”